 She didn’t know how wrong she was.

-“Why are you here?” he asked, and his voice came out hoarse.
-“I banished you.”
+“Why are you here?” he asked, and his voice came out hoarse again.
+“I thought I banished you.”

-“This place is in quite the state,” said Keelath.
+“This place is a state,” said Keelath.
 “No servants, no squires?
-Did your paranoia drive you this far?”
+Did your paranoia drive you this far, brother?”

 “No,” said Tyrric past the lump in his throat.
-He didn’t want to elaborate on his failures, and Keelath obligingly pinched him.
+He didn’t want to answer, and Keelath obligingly pinched him.

 “Stop that!”
 Tyrric cried.
 “I’m awake.
 You hear me?
-I’ve been awake this whole time.
-You’ve been hurting me…”
+I’ve been awake.
+You’ve been hurting me all along…”

-“We didn’t know what else to do to rouse you,” said Mirium.
+“We didn’t know what else to do to rouse you,” said Mirium quietly.

 Tyrric shook his head wordlessly.
-He had wanted to crawl into dreams to escape the horror of the Void’s illusions.
-In some ways, he still wanted that now.
+He had wanted to crawl into dreams to escape the horror.
+In some ways, he still did now.

 The horror… of telling them the truth…